htcondor/htcondor/docs/admin-manual/ap-policy-configuration.rst

     This High Availability configuration depends entirely on using an extremely reliably shared file server.
 In our experience, only expensive, proprietary file servers are suitable for this role.
-    Frequently, casual configuation of a Highly Available HTCondor job queue will result in lowered reliability.
+    Frequently, casual configuration of a Highly Available HTCondor job queue will result in lowered reliability.

 For a pool where all jobs are submitted through a single machine in the